LLNL/serac/src/docs/sphinx/dev_guide/mfem_dev.rst

       "Packages that HYPRE depends on.")

-Afterwards create a mfem build directory and run the cmake using a serac hostconfig.
+Afterwards create a MFEM build directory and run ``cmake`` using a Serac host-config.

 .. code-block:: bash

     $ mkdir <build>
     $ cd <build>
-    $ cmake -C <serac/hostconfig.cmake> ..
+    $ cmake -C <serac/host-config.cmake> ..

 .. note::
    MFEM uses specific version of astyle (2.05.1).
 You will have to install this yourself. `spack` can make this a relatively simple process.

-The default target for mfem's cmake build system is to only build the mfem library. `libmfem.a`.
+The default target for MFEM's cmake build system is to only build the mfem library (`libmfem.a`).
 Additional targets exist for the examples and tests.
 See `INSTALL <https://github.com/mfem/mfem/blob/master/INSTALL>`_ and `CONTRIBUTING <https://github.com/mfem/mfem/blob/master/CONTRIBUTING.md>`_ for more details.